Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 </p>

 <h4>Treatment of Outliers in Numerical Columns: "price", "odometer", and "year"</h4>
 The presence of outliers in the numerical columns: 'price", "odometer", and "year" (see Figures 10, 12 and 12) indicated by the respective boxplot demands a careful and efective treatment in order to have to continue to the modeling phase.
-The histogram of the aforementioned columns have been also added for completeness.
+The histograms of the aforementioned columns have been also added for completeness.

 </br>
 </br>